React Native vs Native: What to choose for App Development

 Many startups, with lower to no technical knowledge, fails at hiring two different teams for making their app available on both Android and iOS at the same place.
 They have to put an extra effort into the hiring process, which makes it tough for them to focus on other important aspects.

-React Native app development is inexpensive when compared to Native app development.
+React Native app development is inexpensive when compared to Native mobile app development.
 This helps the startups to land into the mobile industry even in a limited budget they have.

 With the growing competition in the market, Startups face the challenge of when and how to launch a mobile application on Android and iOS platforms and gain higher ROI.
-React Native, in this scenario, helps them to launch a mobile app on both the platform at the earliest.
+React Native, in this scenario, helps them to launch a mobile app on both the platforms at the earliest.

-We have seen how React Native is providing the startups with the right assistance and ample of solutions.
+We have seen how React Native is providing startups with the right assistance and ample solutions.
 But if you are still wondering whether you should go with React Native or not, having a look at the following use cases might help.

 Different Brands Already Working With React Native